nicofilliol/BBBCopter/ArduPilotInstallation.md

     ```
     Check out the official [ArduPilot documentation](https://ardupilot.org/plane/docs/parameters.html?highlight=parameters) for further details on serial ports and parameters.

 2. Next, we'll create the ArduPilot _systemd service files_, in this case for ArduCopter.
-The process for ArduPlane and ArduRover look accordingly, just switch names everywhere and adjust the _conflicts_ section.
+The process for ArduPlane and ArduRover looks accordingly, just switch names everywhere and adjust the _conflicts_ section.

     Create the file (using `nano /lib/systemd/system/arducopter.service` or whatever tool you want to use) and add the following content:
     ```